sentrychris/pi-monitor-api/README.md

 ## License

-raspi-mon-api is open-sourced software licensed under the MIT license.
+raspi-mon-api is open-source software licensed under the MIT license.